edx/asym-crypto-yaml/README.rst

     SOME_PASSWORD: C

-but you want it to be encrypted
+but you want 'C' to be encrypted

-    touch config.yml

 Using your public key, which is not a secret, you can encrypt it like so: